 The Graduate Certificate in International Business (Pre-Master) programme is the latest addition to the programme portfolio of De Montfort University, Leicester, UK, to also be offered at the international department of Niels Brock Copenhagen Business College.
 Niels Brock has been delivering De Montfort University BA/BSc (Hons) undergraduate programmes in Denmark since 1998 and the MSc International Business and Management programme was successfully introduced in Copenhagen in 2011.

 The Graduate Certificate in International Business is exclusively aimed at students who wish to qualify for admission to the MSc International Business and Management degree programme offered at Niels Brock in Copenhagen and De Montfort University in Leicester.
 The programme is particularly designed for students who need to strengthen their business and/or language competences.
-It has a double mission: To function as a conversion course for students who have not previously studied business subjects and to act as a stepping stone for students who need to strengthen their academic or linguistic qualifications.
+It has a double mission: To function as a conversion course for students with a previous business related background and to act as a stepping stone for students who need to strengthen their academic or linguistic qualifications.